Azure/azure-quickstart-templates/quickstarts/microsoft.containerservice/azure-kubernetes-monitoring-with-prometheus-and-grafana/README.md

 > Prometheus monitoring workloads and services will be created in the kubernetes cluster under the monitoring namespace.
 This will also deploy a PLS service with an internal load balancer for private access from grafana.

-For more information on **Azure Kubernetes Monitoring with Prometheus and Grafana** see article[Connect to a self-hosted Prometheus service on an AKS cluster using a managed private endpoint](https://learn.microsoft.com/en-us/azure/managed-grafana/tutorial-mpe-oss-prometheus)
+For more information on **Azure Kubernetes Monitoring with Prometheus and Grafana** see article [**Connect to a self-hosted Prometheus service on an AKS cluster using a managed private endpoint**](https://learn.microsoft.com/en-us/azure/managed-grafana/tutorial-mpe-oss-prometheus)

 ### Deployed Resources